 Since 2003, our firm has recovered more than $500 million on behalf of injured NYC firefighters.

-In an article entitled "Recent Settlements and Verdicts" we list some of our firm's recent recoveries.
-In our most recent firefighter newsletter we also list some of our firm's recent recoveries.
-The settlements are being made public for illustrative purposes only — to educate our clients as to the potential value of their claims.
+In an article entitled “Recent Settlements and Verdicts” we list some of our firm’s recent recoveries.
+In our most recent firefighter newsletter we also list some of our firm’s recent recoveries.
+The settlements are being made public for illustrative purposes only — to educate our clients regarding the potential value of their claims.
 Prior results do not guarantee similar results.
 Some of our recent settlements and verdicts include the following:

 - We received the final payments on our $5.2 million settlement with the construction company whose crane collapsed in Times Square and caused the evictions of 240 tenants.

 - After two months of trial in Brooklyn, we recovered nearly $5 million on behalf of twin brothers who were laborers badly burned in a natural gas explosion as they worked side-by-side to repair a water main break in Coney Island.